bkesterbyld/maroon-potato/src/pages/index.md

-          *   Toolset delivers capabilities of an imperative programming language like Java or C and scale from simple to complex logic
+          *   Toolset delivers capabilities of an imperative programming language like Java or C and scales from simple to complex logic

           *   Unifies structured  and unstructured data into a single